arturguimaraes/frontend-challenge-streamflix/README.md

 - Not required but nice to have:
   - Build `Screen Five` to prevent access to screens 1 - 4 until the user is logged in
-  - Some usage of `Flow` if you are familiar with Flow
-  - If you use flow, we prefer you focus your efforts on Reducers/Action Creators

 - Submission:
   - Remove `node_modules`